FKT Guidelines

 Fastest Times only

-Only the fastest time is listed, posted chronologically as they were completed (not submitted), in each Gender category and Style.
-There is no “leaderboard”.
-If you completed a route but came up short of a new FKT, post a comment on the route page letting everyone know what you did.
+Only the fastest time is listed, posted chronologically in each gender category and style.
+There is no “leaderboard.”
+If you attempted a route but came up short of a new FKT, you are welcome to post a comment on the route page letting everyone know what you did.

 Categories

-We maintain separate categories for Female, Male, Non-Binary and Mixed Gender Teams.
-There are no Age Groups.
+We maintain separate categories for Female, Male, Non-Binary and Mixed-Gender Teams.
+A Mixed-Gender Team is any group of athletes who are not all the same gender (Female, Male, or Non-Binary).
 Same-gender teams are considered in the same category as individuals of that gender (see below for more about teams).
-In addition, there are three Styles of support and thus three separate FKTs within each category (see “Styles” section below).
+In addition, there are three styles (or levels of support) and thus up to three separate FKTs within each category.
+For any single effort, you may claim an FKT only in one category, even if it could apply to two (e.g. “unsupported mixed-gender team” and “supported female”).
+There are no age groups.

 Styles

-There are three types of support.
-Each route may have separate categories for these three Styles, and FKT submissions must state which style was employed.
-While these three styles are different from each other, none is “better” than the others; do what works best for the route and you.
-(Please do not feel the need to be "Unsupported"; often "Self-Supported" is the most appropriate style).
-A key distinction is that being paced or accompanied is considered a Supported trip, unless it is a team that stays together to the finish.
+There are three levels of support, called styles.
+Each route may have separate gender categories for these three styles, and FKT submissions must state which style was employed.
+While these three styles are different from each other, none is better than the others; do what works best for the route and you.

 Unsupported

 Unsupported means you truly have no external support of any kind.
-This means you carry everything you need from start to finish except water from natural sources (public taps along the trail are fine, but no water from any commercial source even if free).
-This naturally limits the length of an Unsupported trip.
-Spectating in person by friends, family, or photographers is supportive, and thus not in the spirit of this style, and will be classified as Supported starting February 4, 2021 (all FKT classifications previous to this date will remain unchanged).
-Phone and digital communication is not considered support, and spectators and support people at the start and finish is also allowed.
-Using public bathrooms to defecate is fine, as the less feces in the backcountry the better.
+You must carry everything you need from start to finish except water from natural sources.
+Public taps along the trail are fine, but no water from any commercial source even if free.
+This naturally limits the length of an unsupported trip.
+Spectating pre-arranged by an athlete is supportive, and was classified as support starting February 4, 2021.
+All FKT classifications previous to this date remain unchanged.
+Phone and digital communication is not considered support, nor are spectators and support people at the start and finish.
+Using public restrooms is not considered support, though extended sheltering would be.
+Charging digital devices or headlamps at public sockets is acceptable for unsupported attempts.

 Self-Supported

 Self-Supported means you may have as much support as you can manage or find along the way, but not from any thing or person just for you; any support you employ must be equally available to anyone else.
-This can range from caching supplies in advance, purchasing supplies along the way, staying at motels, to finding or begging for food or water; camping in a friends yard would be Supported, because that is not available to the public.
-Most long thru-hiking routes are done Self-Supported.
-To get a Self-Supported FKT you also have to beat the fastest Unsupported time.
-Spectating will be considered as Support starting February 4, 2021 (no previous FKT classifications will be changed).
+This can include caching supplies in advance, purchasing supplies along the way, staying at motels, and finding or requesting food or water.
+Camping in a friend's yard would be supported, because it is not available to the public.
+Many long thru-hiking routes are done self-supported.
+To get a self-supported FKT you must also beat the fastest unsupported time.

 Supported

-Supported trips can have as much support means you can enlist, as long as you are entirely self-powered.
-This can range from one person handing you water once, to an entire team that accompanies you the whole distance giving you everything (except physical assistance).
-Whether it’s just once or continuously, any support at all means it’s a Supported trip.
-On longer routes, Supported can enable the fastest trips due to the ability to carry less weight.
-To get a Supported FKT you also have to beat the fastest Self-Supported and Unsupported times.
+Supported trips can have as much support as you can enlist, as long as you are entirely self-powered.
+This can range from one person accompanying you for part of the run, to an entire team that runs with you the whole distance giving you everything short of physical assistance.
+Whether it’s just once or continuously, any support at all means it’s a supported trip.
+On many routes, the supported style can enable the fastest trips due to the ability to carry less weight.
+To get a supported FKT you also have to also beat the fastest self-supported and unsupported times.

 Route Variations